anet-eny/rockpaperscissors/README.md

 # Rock, Paper, Scissors Game

 This is a simple implementation of the classic game "Rock, Paper, Scissors" using JavaScript.
 In this game, the player competes against the computer by choosing one of three options: rock, paper, or scissors.
 The winner of each round is determined based on the rules of the game: rock crushes scissors, scissors cuts paper, and paper covers rock.
+This project was created as part of The Odin Project curriculum.

 ## Features